-The U.S. Army Corps of Engineers, Sacramento District (District), hereby issues Regional General (RGP) Permit 6, U.S. National Park Service (NPS) Categorically Excluded Activities in Glen Canyon and Lake Mead National Recreation Areas (NRAs) for activities that have been determined by the NPS to be categorically excluded from further environmental documentation because the actions, under normal circumstances, are not considered major federal actions and that they will have no measurable impacts on the human environment.
+The U.S. Army Corps of Engineers, Sacramento District (District), hereby issues Regional General Permit 6 for activities that have been determined by the NPS to be categorically excluded from further environmental documentation because the actions, under normal circumstances, are not considered major federal actions and that they will have no measurable impacts on the human environment.